cayek/TESS3/README.md

 TESS3 can be used on Mac, Linux or Windows through the command-line interface or in R software environment thanks to the R package.

-The R package is in develpment and can be download in a Beta release.
+The R package is in development, you can only download the Beta release.

 # TESS3 Command-line software